Founder: Gilbert De Greeve President: Dr. Huba Brückner

 2. Nature of the Entries

-2.1 Requested is a composition for Children’s or Youth Choir, Equal Voices or Mixed Voices.
+2.1 Requested is a composition for Children’s or Youth Choir, Equal Voices or Mixed Voices, which has never been published or publicly performed before.

 2.2 The piece has to be A capella.